markuched13/markuched13.github.io/posts/bof/searchengine.md

 # Print and close
 info(flag)
 ```
-What it does is that it automates the process of sending %p then getting the address which then it will attempt to get the string of it
+What it does is that it automates the process of sending %p which will get various address of the stack, it then it will attempt to get the string of it

 Why am doing this is so that we can leak the string of the flag stored at the stack